nateroblin33/3d-bone-tracking-tool/README.md

 ![logo3DBTThttps://cdn.pbrd.co/images/HzjQAxU.png](https://cdn.pbrd.co/images/HzjSbKT.png "3D Bone Tracking Tool Logo")
 # 3D Bone Tracking Tool

 The 3D Bone Tracking Tool is a pair of Python 2.7 programs that interface with Intel® RealSense™ depth cameras (D400 series).
-The purpose of these is programs is to track the movement of bones in 3D space - tracking both real-world (x,y,z) coordinates and angles of rotation (roll, yaw, and pitch) using colored dots.
+The purpose of these programs is to track the movement of bones in 3D space - tracking both real-world (x,y,z) coordinates and angles of rotation (roll, yaw, and pitch) using colored dots.

 |Program|Description|
 |:------|:----------|